 A muscle tear can also be referred as a muscle strain, or pulled muscle (depending on the severity of the tear).
 This occurs when your muscle is overstretched or torn.
 This usually occurs as a result of fatigue, overuse, or improper use of a muscle.
 Strains can happen in any muscle, but they’re most common in your lower back, neck, shoulder, and hamstring.
 (Epainassist, 2017)

-A tendon tear is very similar to a muscle tear, however tendon’s will take a very long time to repair & often their symptoms can be significantly more debilitating when compared to a muscle tear.
+A tendon tear is very similar to a muscle tear, however tendon’s will take a very long time to repair and their symptoms can be significantly more debilitating when compared to a muscle tear.
 Strong muscles can pull on tendons, during this process it can either cause the tendon to rupture or become inflamed.
 The stage of inflammation within the tendon is called “Tendonitis” or “Tendinosis”.
 Chronic degenerative tears are most common in the elderly.
 (Tornero-Esteban et al., 2015)

 A ligament is a short band of tough, flexible tissue, made up of lots of individual fibres, which connect the bones of the body together.
 Ligaments can be found connecting most of the bones in the body.

 Ligaments are strained when the joint is stressed beyond its normal range.
 Common causes of a ligament injury include twisting or landing awkwardly.
 The knee and ankle joints are extremely vulnerable and common for tears.
 (Physioworks, 2017)

 The cartilage is the firm, flexible connective tissue found in between the bones, the purpose of the cartilage is to protect and cushion your joint movements.
 Over time, cartilage can become fraile due to the process of degeneration known as osteoarthritis.
 This fraile cartilage can tear easily.
 Tears to the cartilage can be located in many different shapes and sizes.
 They can also occur due to injury.
 (Physioworks, 2017)